AndrewCS149/reading-notes/content/class-02.md

 > 5. Use the imperative mood in the subject line
 > 6. Wrap the body at 72 characters
 > 7. Use the body to explain what and why vs. how
-> -*How to Write a Git Commit Message* by Chris beams